Clubs and Organizations

-Student Council members represent CLES Cardinals in student government.
+Student Ambassadors represent CLES Cardinals in student government.
 Members of the Executive Board are fifth graders.
-In third, fourth, and fifth grades, each classroom elects a representative.
-Student Council is sponsored by Mrs. Meyer, Mrs. Patterson, and Mrs. Davis.
+In the third, fourth, and fifth grades, each classroom elects a representative.
+Student Ambassadors are sponsored by Andee Watt, Mrs. Reefe, Beth Lyle, Kimmie Cook, and Mrs. Wiese.

-Science Olympiad is a competitive team available to 3rd-5th grade students who are selected through a tryout process.
-Science Olympiad develops a passion and understanding of various science concepts and skills.
+Science Olympiad is a competitive team available to 3rd-5th-grade students who are selected through a tryout process.
+Science Olympiad develops a passion for and understanding of various science concepts and skills.
 Students become scientists, engineers, and researchers, as they study a variety of competitive science-related events.
 Teams compete against other Fayette County elementary schools in a variety of known and unknown events.
-The Science Olympiad Coach is Pat Costa, 5th Grade Teacher and Natalie Schmitt, 3rd Grade Teacher.
+The Science Olympiad is sponsored by Lynn Williams, 3rd Grade Teacher, Savannah Reagan, 4th Grade Teacher, and Laura Gambrel, Kindergarten Teacher.

-Running Club is available to 1st-5th grade students to enhance fitness through running.
+Running Club is available for 1st-5th-grade students to enhance fitness through running.
 Students run or walk around the track and earn certificates for accumulating laps.
-Running Club is sponsored by Nick Bellantoni and Chris Greenwood, PE Coach.
+Running Club is sponsored by Nick Bellantoni, PE Coach.

-Cardinal Chorale is open to all 4th and 5th graders who are selected by an audition process.
-Students learn the fundamentals of quality singing as they prepare and present songs for various school and community events.
-In addition, the Chorale presents two major musicals annually.
-The Chorale is sponsored by Kelly Jackson, Music Teacher.
+Treblemakers is comprised of 4th and 5th graders who are selected by audition.
+Students learn the fundamentals of vocal and ensemble performance as they prepare and present songs for various school and community events.
+In addition, the Treblemakers presents two major musicals annually.
+The Treblemakers is sponsored by Erin Walker, Music Teacher.

-Good News Club is an after-school club that is open to all students regardless of religious background.
+Good News Club is an after-school club that is open to all students, regardless of religious background.
 Students learn respect for authority, character qualities, and moral values.
-The club is sponsored by Mindi Hooton, 1st Grade Teacher.
+The club is sponsored by Debbie Damron, 5th Grade Teacher, and Addy Tyler, Kindergarten Teacher.